 Siting and permitting decisions are made at the state and local level, including for international transmission lines.
 Continued integration and transformation of the North American electricity system requires effective siting and permitting capabilities at all levels of government.
 Planning and permitting new cross-border transmission infrastructure, including managing ecological impacts across jurisdictions and with a wide range of domestic and international stakeholders, is uniquely challenging.
-State, provincial, local, and tribal governments, assisted by federal agencies, need to build capacity to minimize safety and security consequence and protect the environment, while limiting permitting-related delays. , Government efforts at the federal and local levels should ensure that project developers have a clear understanding of expectations, best practices, and priorities during the permitting of cross-border transmission projects.
-The issuance of recent cross-border Presidential permits for the Great Northern Transmission Line in Minnesota and the New England Clean Power Link in Vermont are both examples of the application of collaborative principles of early engagement with stakeholders detailed in the new Integrated Interagency Pre-Application Process.
-Additional study of and updated information on cross-border regulation can assist with establishing a clear understanding of requirements at the federal and state levels for the permitting of cross-border transmission facilities.
+State, provincial, local, and tribal governments, assisted by Federal agencies, need to build capacity to minimize safety and security consequences and protect the environment, while limiting permitting-related delays.^{35, 36} Government efforts at the Federal and local levels should ensure that project developers have a clear understanding of expectations, best practices, and priorities during the permitting of cross-border transmission Line37 in Minnesota and the New England Clean Power Link38 in Vermont are both examples of the application of collaborative principles of early engagement with stakeholders detailed in the new Integrated Interagency Pre-Application Process.39 Additional study of and updated information on cross-border regulation can assist with establishing a clear understanding of requirements at the Federal and state levels for the permitting of cross-border transmission facilities.

-6.2.3 Clean Energy Development in the Cross-Border Context
+Clean Electricity Development in the Cross-Border Context

-Many states have established renewable portfolio standards (RPSs), not only to reduce GHG emissions, but also to stimulate local development of clean energy.
-Currently, many U.S. clean energy policies are not designed to allow existing Canadian hydropower imports as a compliance option.
-The additional concern about negative environmental impacts of large-scale hydropower have led a number of states to adopt RPSs that exclude large-scale hydropower, leading to a "non-counting" of Canadian hydropower, regardless of the positive impact such imports would have on the state's emissions.
-Currently, Minnesota, Vermont, and Wisconsin are the only U.S. northern border states that have RPSs that allow for the accounting of some forms of large-scale hydropower, including imports from Canada, as a clean energy resource.
-Completed analysis of the economic and environmental impacts of increased levels of hydroelectric imports from Canada indicates that the potential for cumulative reductions in GHG emissions ranges from 58 million to 97 million megatonnes.
+Analysis of the economic and environmental impacts of increased levels of hydroelectric imports from Canada indicates that the potential for cumulative reductions in GHG emissions range from 58 million to 97 million megatonnes.40 Many U.S states have established renewable portfolio standards (RPS), not only to reduce GHG emissions, but also to stimulate local development of clean electricity.
+Concerns about the negative environmental impacts of large-scale hydropower have led a number of states to adopt RPS that exclude large-scale hydropower, leading to a "non-counting" of Canadian hydropower, regardless of the positive impact such imports would have on the state's emissions.
+Currently, Minnesota, Vermont, and Wisconsin are the only U.S. northern border states that have RPS that allow for the accounting of some forms of large-scale hydropower, including imports from Canada, as a clean energy resource.41